briangershon/create-solana-token/README.md

     solana config set --keypair ~/.config/solana/cog-coin.json

-Now run `solana config get` and you should have a config that has these settings to RPC URL and Keypair Path:
+To verify, run `solana config get` and you should have a config that has these settings to RPC URL and Keypair Path:

     RPC URL: https://api.mainnet-beta.solana.com
     Keypair Path: /Users/USERNAME_HERE/.config/solana/cog-coin.json